 - Twitter is rolling out an update that lets you view tweets in reverse chronological order.
 Previously, Twitter prompted the “top tweet” first on users’ feeds which, according to most of them, was inconvenient.
-This feature rolled out on 18th December 2018 and is only available on the Twitter app on iOS.
+This feature rolled out on 18th December 2018.

 - Twitter has recently reported a cyber attack on their system that seems to be state-sponsored.
 The possible culprits, as Twitter mentioned, are Saudi Arabia and China.
 Their blog post stated, “…large number of inquiries coming from individual IP addresses located in China and Saudi Arabia”.